-Engineers work in many different settings, according to the BLS, including research laboratories, factories, construction sites, nuclear power plants, offshore oil rigs and even on the International Space Station.
+Engineers work in many different settings, according to the BLS, including research laboratories, factories, construction sites, nuclear power plants, offshore oil rigs and even on the ISS.
 Additionally, many engineers work in businesses related to their areas of specialization; for example, an HVAC (heating, ventilation and air conditioning) engineer might own a heating and air conditioning company, and a structural engineer might own a construction company.

 Most engineering jobs require at least a bachelor's degree in engineering.
 State certification as a Professional Engineer, which requires passing a rigorous and comprehensive test, is also required by many employers and to work as a consultant.
 Senior engineering positions and professorships generally require a master's degree or a doctorate.

 Employment of engineers is projected to grow 6% from 2020 to 2030, depending on the field of specialization, according to the BLS.
 The areas with most projected job growth are sectors experiencing an increase in demand such as renewable energy, oil and gas extractions and robotics.
 According to BLS, the average annual wage for architecture and engineering occupations was $83,160 in May 2020.
 This is considerably higher than the average of all occupations which stands at $41,950.

 Engineering has matured and expanded over the centuries along with our knowledge and understanding of science, mathematics and the laws of physics and their applications.
 Today, engineers apply both well-established scientific principles and cutting-edge innovations in order to design, build, improve, operate and maintain complex devices, structures, systems and processes.